See also our Old Man Emu page for OME Liberty suspensions.

 2.5-3" Budget lift (leveling).

-Our newly re-engineered budget lifts relieve all stress from the strut shocks and make
+Our newly re-engineered budget lifts

-a great lifting option for those on a
+make a great lifting option for those

 Jeep Liberty Bumpstop Extension.